London County Council Tramways: Expansion

 In 1933, the LCC Tramways had 167 mi of tracks in operation, of which about nine were in Leyton, and a quarter of a mile owned by the City of London.
 Much of Central London was never served by trams, these being excluded from the area by legislation passed in 1872.

 LCC trams could also be seen outside the county of London.
 Apart from operating the Leyton system, there were connections and joint running arrangements with the neighbouring company and municipal systems.
 This brought council trams to Purley on the Croydon Corporation system, Barnet and Enfield on that of Metropolitan Electric Tramways, and Hampton Court on London United Tramways metals.

 The council opened a coal-fired power station for the tramways on the Thames at Greenwich in 1906.
 As well as 22 tram depots around the county, refurbishment and maintenance works were opened at Charlton in 1909.

 Transfer to LPTB

-On 1 July 1933, the London County Council Tramways passed to the London Passenger Transport Board (LPTB), known as London Transport.
+On 1 July 1933, the London County Council Tramways passed to the London Passenger Transport Board (LPTB).
 However, the LCC tram management operated the large tram and small trolleybus fleet of London Transport at takeover and expanded the trolleybus fleet at the expense of the tram fleet, such that trams were virtually eliminated North of the Thames by 1940.